tiagoporto/generator-swill-boilerplate/README.md

 │  │    │    │
 │  │    │    ├─ helpers
 │  │    │    │  │
-│  │    │    │  ├─ functions // All files here will be concatenated to ../functions.{sass, styl, less}
+│  │    │    │  ├─ functions // All files here will be concatenated to ../functions.{sass, styl}
 │  │    │    │  │
-│  │    │    │  ├─ mixins // All files here will be concatenated to ../mixins.{sass, styl, less}
+│  │    │    │  ├─ mixins // All files here will be concatenated to ../mixins.{sass, styl}
 │  │    │    │  │
-│  │    │    │  ├─ _bitmap-sprite.{sass, styl, less}
+│  │    │    │  ├─ _bitmap-sprite.{sass, styl}
 │  │    │    │  │
 │  │    │    │  ├─ _functions.{sass, styl}
 │  │    │    │  │